jlooper/scroll-d3/README.md

 - **Intersection Observer API** - Scroll detection
 - **Netlify** - Hosting and deployment

+## Quiz

+There's a simple quiz at the bottom if you want to use this form to award prizes.
+If the user gets 100% they can show the booth worker and get a prize.
+Add ?quiz=true to the URL to show the quiz.

 ## License

 MIT License - feel free to use this template for your own projects!